CompuTec/computec-docs/docs/labels/setup/other-functions.md

 ![Log](./media/other-functions/ct-labels-logs.webp)

-A log viewer – in the options below, we pick a date and a logging source (service, installation, manager).
-On the right, we have options for quick export to file.
+A log viewer – Below, we select a date and a logging source (service, installation, manager).
+On the right, there are options for quickly exporting to a file.

 ## Requests Tab